RichardWangg/Music-Charting-Website/README.md

 To run the application, follow the following steps

-1. Go to the 'api' directory (cd api) and run the following command: npm run dev
+1. Go to the 'api' directory (cd api) and run the following commands: npm install cors npm install npm run dev

-2. Go to the 'graphql_api' directory and run the following command: npm run dev
+2. Go to the 'graphql_api' directory and run the following commands: npm install npm run dev

-3. Go to the 'web_client' directory and run the following command: npm start
+3. Go to the 'web_client' directory and run the following commands: npm install npm start

 4. Go to localhost:3000 to see the webpage